What are biguanides side effects on your body?

 Other, it can make your cells to absorb merely the sugar in your blood stream, in way to reduce sugar blood levels making the cells more sensitive to insulin.

 The most known drug of this class is Metformin (Glucophage).
-It can be used alone, but it is moreeffective if used in combination with other insulin-sensitizer drugs, or insulin itself.
+It can be used alone, but it is more effective if used in combination with other insulin-sensitizer drugs, or insulin itself.

 The “positive” sides of metformin are No weight gain and No hypoglycemia.
 In this way it has a large spectrum of use: in obese diabetic patients, it is also the third options for treating diabetes in children, and in women with polycystic ovaries and insulin resistance.

 Although these positive effects, you must keep in mind the above biguanides side effects in order to be healthy.
-If you want to learn about biguanides alternatives, click here for further information on natural cures for diabetes.

-Enter Your Title
+Give Your Question a Title